fujiwara/lambroll/README.md

 - Create a function.
 - Create a Zip archive from local directory.
-- Update function code / configuration.
+- Update function code / configuration / tags / aliases.

 That's all.